-The participants in the focus group have provided a clear define learning environment" which should be taken into account validation methodology of the Protocol.
-BG learning environment" which should be taken into account
+The participants in the focus group have provided a clear definition for the "wellbeing learning environment" which should be taken into account in the development of validation methodology of the Protocol.
+BG

 CONCLUDING REMARKS

 Focus groups are a component of Wellness 2 project, funded by the Erasmus+ program of the EU, research process, planned and implanted in the first phase of the project.
 A total of 106 people took part in 15 focuses in focus studies of the Wellness 2 project.